kittykatattack/learningPixi/README.md

 loaded JSON game data.

-Here's an abridged view of the `setup` function in Treasure Hunter, and the tasks that it performs
+Here's an abridged view of the `setup` function in Treasure Hunter, and the tasks that it performs.

 ```
 function setup() {